Gary Rhodes: Career

 Rhodes' first job was at the Amsterdam Hilton Hotel.
-He was hit by a transit van in Amsterdam leaving him with serious injuries.
-He then toured Europe in various jobs before becoming sous chef at the Reform Club in Pall Mall, and then on to the Michelin-starred Capital Hotel in Knightsbridge where he worked under Brian Turner.
+He was hit by a Ford Transit van in Amsterdam, leaving him with serious injuries.
+He then toured Europe in various jobs before becoming sous chef at the Reform Club in Pall Mall, and then on to the Michelin-starred Capital Hotel in Knightsbridge, where he worked under Brian Turner.
 Rhodes became the head chef at the Castle Hotel, Taunton, in Somerset.
 He retained the hotel's Michelin star at the age of 26.
 As part of his programme Floyd on Britain & Ireland, Keith Floyd watched Gary make roast oxtail.

 In 1990, Rhodes returned to London with his family to become head chef at The Greenhouse restaurant in Mayfair.
 The menu became known for reviving British classics, including faggots, fishcakes, braised oxtails and bread and butter pudding.
 He was awarded a Michelin star for The Greenhouse in January 1996.
 In 1997 he opened his first restaurant, City Rhodes, and in 1998 Rhodes in the Square, both in London with global contract catering company Sodexo.
 This partnership expanded into the brasseries Rhodes & Co in Manchester, Edinburgh and Crawley.

 In 2003, following the closure of the restaurants City Rhodes and Rhodes in the Square, he opened Rhodes Twenty Four in one of London's tallest buildings, Tower 42.
 Rhodes described his hopes for the restaurant on its launch: "If we never get a Michelin star here, I will be very disappointed, but what I really want is customers."
 It won a Michelin star in 2005, which it retained as one of Rhodes' two Michelin-starred restaurants in London until its closure in 2014.

 Rhodes also owned Arcadian Rhodes on the P&O superliner MS Arcadia, Rhodes W1 at The Cumberland Hotel in London, and Rhodes Calabash at The Calabash Hotel in Grenada.
 He was also a contributor to the BBC Good Food magazine.